mishka-25/Web-Annotator/README.md

 ## Usage
 ### Highlighting Text
-1. Select any text on a webpage
+1. Select any text on a webpage using the color picker or the colors given in the preset
 2. Choose a highlight color from the extension popup
 3. The selected text will be highlighted in the chosen color